Review Spy Ninjas Recruiter Mission Kit

 The Code Breaking Guide contained little games and activities some of which you needed to use the Decoding Wheel to complete, with others teaching new spy code skills.

 The Evidence Detection Guide made use of the Decoder Card which is also contained in the kit.
 Asking you to use it to read encrypted messages, work out who had left a fingerprint, follow a maze and more.

 The Field Training Manual contains lots of tips on how to be a spy and some little tests to make sure you’re going to be a good recruit.

 All the booklets contained the activity answers on the back.

 My nine-year-old who loves activity booklets claimed these as her own and loved completing them.
 She especially enjoyed the Code Breaking Guide which kept her busy for some time.

 What We Thought About The Spy Ninjas Recruiter Mission Kit

 The kids really enjoyed playing with The Spy Ninjas Recruiter Mission Kit.

-I have been setting the kids challenges using the kit, hiding coding clues around the house and it occupied the kids for quiet some time.
-It has been nice to see they playing nicely together, even if they do seem plotting something against us with their new skills!
+I have been setting the kids challenges using the kit and hiding coding clues around the house and it occupied the kids for quite some time.
+It has been nice to see them playing nicely together, even if they do seem to be constantly plotting something against us with their new skills!